-- To support the establishment, maintenance, and expansion of rape crisis centers and other nongovernmental or tribal programs and projects to assist those victimized by sexual assault, without regard to the age of the individual. - 24-hour hotline services providing crisis intervention services and referral; - Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings; - Crisis intervention, short-term individual and group support services, and comprehensive service coordination and supervision to assist sexual assault victims and non-offending family or household members; - Information and referral to assist the sexual assault victim and non-offending family or household members; - Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and - The development and distribution of materials on issues related to the services described in the previous bullets.

-2. These SASP Funds will primarily be used to (check one):

-- Expand services into a new geographic area

-- Offer new types of services

-- Serve additional victim populations

-- Continue existing services to crime victims

-- Fulfill a state priority area

-• Other (Please explain):
+- Please indicate which of the SASP Purpose Areas your project serves, and briefly describe how it fulfills the purpose area(s). - To support the establishment, maintenance, and expansion of rape crisis centers and other nongovernmental or tribal programs and projects to assist those victimized by sexual assault, without regard to the age of the individual. - o 24-hour hotline services providing crisis intervention services and referral; - Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings; - Crisis intervention, short-term individual and group support services, and comprehensive service coordination and supervision to assist sexual assault victims and non-offending family or household members; - Information and referral to assist the sexual assault victim and non-offending family or household members; - o Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and - The development and distribution of materials on issues related to the services described in the previous bullets. - Indicate whether the 2015 SASP Funds will primarily be used to: - o Expand services into a new geographic area - Offer new types of services - o Serve additional victim populations - o Continue existing services to crime victims - o Fulfill a state priority area - Other (Please explain):